Bible Verses for Farmers: Strength for Seasons of Work and Waiting

 “Those who sow with tears will reap with songs of joy.”– Psalm 126:5 (NIV)

 This song of ascent remembers hard journeys and surprising returns.
-For the farmer, it names the honesty of tough seasons—and holds space for the joy still coming.
+For the farmer, it names the honesty of tough seasons and promises that joy is still coming.
 God sees every costly seed and every weary sower.

 “The Lord will indeed give what is good, and our land will yield its harvest.”– Psalm 85:12 (NIV)

 Mercy and truth surround this promise.
 While it speaks first to Israel’s restoration, it still meets anyone praying over tired ground, uncertain weather, or a fragile season.
-It gently turns the heart toward God’s goodness as the true source of every harvest, much like these Bible verses for hope in hard times do.
+It points to God’s goodness as the true source of every harvest, much like these Bible verses for hope in hard times.

 “As long as the earth endures, seedtime and harvest… will never cease.”– Genesis 8:22 (NIV)